Single chapter

 It was like watching a train wreck happening.

 — But it doesn’t mean I have to be happy about it or that I won’t make sure all of you know how much of a bad idea that is.
 I even got a new game console to the Rec Room.
 But do I get a thank you?
-Noooo — the coffee machine beeped sadly and glared at it too. — I get a ‘why don’t we go to Omega or Elysium or the bloody Citadel for some downtime, Commander?’.
+Noooo — the coffee machine beeped sadly and null glared at it too. — I get a ‘why don’t we go to Omega or Elysium or the bloody Citadel for some downtime, Commander?’.
 All.
 The.
 Bloody.
 Time.
 So fine, you all win- we're heading off to Elysium.

-— For a moment, I was fourteen again and my mother was calling me ungrateful for wanting to go to Disneyland — blinked, cereal getting soggy in his bowl, before he went back to eating.
+— For a moment, I was fourteen again and my mother was calling me ungrateful for wanting to go to Disneyland — null blinked, cereal getting soggy in his bowl, before he went back to eating.

-could definitely relate.
+null could definitely relate.

 -